Please use the menu below to navigate to any article section:

 Post code: 3018

-Altona is situated less than 20km from CBD.
+Altona is situated less than 20km from the CBD.
 It’s easily accessible to the city via major arterial roads and public transport and offers plenty of recreational areas and open spaces.

 Many homes here are on large blocks, with quiet streets setting the perfect backdrop for children to ride bikes and play.